Reynouts/AoC23/README.md

 more difficult to test, but with some smaller testcases, I got there finally.

 ## [--- Day 22: Sand Slabs ---](http://adventofcode.com/2023/day/22)
+Family fever weekend.
+Still need to do the second part, started with it, but really need to rest!

 ## [--- Day 23: A Long Walk ---](http://adventofcode.com/2023/day/23)
+Family fever weekend, but managed to finish it with a very boring bfs method which is really slow.
+Took some time to figure out how to simplify the grid to a graph.